Information and Guidance/Points of Contact

 - Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs.

-SEN Governor – J Jones – responsible for supporting school to evaluate and develop quality and impact of provision for pupils with SEN across the school.
+SEN Governor – J Jones.
+Responsible for supporting school to evaluate and develop quality and impact of provision for pupils with SEN across the school.

 Telephone: 020 8644 6492 Email: firstname.lastname@example.org

-Assessment, Planning and Review/Partnerships for Progress
+Assessment, Planning, Doing and Reviewing / Partnerships for Progress

 How does the school know how well my child is doing?